civilcode/playbook/education/trails/elixir/lang.md

 ## Learning about Strings

-The string implementation in Elixir is more powerful in other languages, but that comes with more of a learning curve.
+The string implementation in Elixir is more powerful than in other languages, but that comes with more of a learning curve.

 - [Elixir for Rubyists: Charlists |> Binary’s |> Strings | IOLists](https://medium.com/@harry_dev/elixir-for-rubyists-charlists-binarys-strings-iolists-eeacf38db999#.epqpak41e)
 - [String Theory - ElixirConf 2016](https://www.youtube.com/watch?v=zZxBL-lV9uA)